jfjallid/go-lsass/README.md

-      --dumpfile            Name of lsass dump file written to disk (default misc.log) --dumpdir             Remote path on C: to temporarily store the lsass dump (default C:\windows\) --output              Path to where to store the lsass dump locally (default lsass.dmp) --noenc               Disable smb encryption
+      --dumpfile            Name of lsass dump file written to disk (default misc.log) --dumpdir             Remote path on C: to temporarily store the lsass dump (default C:\windows\) --output              Path to where to store the lsass dump locally (default lsass.dmp) --modify              Will modify the service if it already exists.
+EXPERIMENTAL (default false) --restore             Restores a modified service config when using --cleanup flag EXPERIMENTAL (default false) --backup-file         File to store previous service config in or restore from when modifying an existing service (default svc-backup.json) --noenc               Disable smb encryption
       --smb2                Force smb 2.1
       --debug               Enable debug logging